Neet2516/CSI-Task-4/README.md

+This is the deployed website link for this project - [CSI-Task-04](https://taaraang.netlify.app/)

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.